-How to Climb Mt Elbrus in Russia; Step by Step Guide & My Experience
+How to Climb Mount Elbrus in Russia; Step by Step Guide & My Experience

-Here is everything you need to know about how to climb Mt Elbrus in Russia, so let me help you guys organise it cheaply and safely.
-I should add that I’m not an expert mountaineer, but I am trying to become the first person to visit every country in the world (done!), the North Pole (I ran the North Pole Marathon), South Pole and climb the 7 Summits (4/7 done).
-I successfully summited Mount Elbrus, at 5,642m, is Europe’s highest mountain, last year in Russia and it was an amazing experience.
+Here is everything you need to know about how to climb Mount Elbrus in Russia, so let me help you guys organise it cheaply and safely.
+I should add that I’m not an expert mountaineer, but I am trying to become the first person to visit every country in the world (done!), the North Pole (I ran the North Pole Marathon), South Pole and climb the 7 Summits, the highest mountain on each of the 7 continents, (4/7 done).
+I successfully summited Mount Elbrus, at 5,642m, is Europe‘s highest mountain, last year in Russia and it was an amazing experience.

 Mount Elbrus is a relatively ‘easy’ mountain to climb, with no technical experience necessary.
 But that doesn’t mean it’s a walk in the park, so please be aware!
 Although it’s slightly lower than Kilimanjaro, Africa’s highest mountain which I climbed a few years ago, it’s a much more strenuous climb.
 People die on Elbrus each year from being underprepared, undertrained, and from freezing to death if they climb without a guide and the weather turns, as it did on my climb – you can see the white-out at the summit on the photo below!